8 to 20 km (5 to 12 mile) walking/hiking tour through pretty Cotswold countryside and villages

 DURING THE WALK:

-For most of the day we will then be walking for several hours through a rolling landscape.
+For most of the day we will be walking through a rolling landscape.

-It can be muddy and slippery at times so please wear shoes or boots with deep lugs/tred.
-The bottoms of your trousers might also get muddy.
+It can be muddy and slippery at times so please wear shoes or boots with a good grip.

 Estimated Local Cash Needed